BlueCannonBall/Polyweb/README.md

 pn::quit();
 ```
 Note that Polyweb functions/methods throw Polyweb errors while methods inherited from Polynet throw Polynet errors.
-Do not attempt to call `recv` on a `pw::Connection`.
+Do not do anything with the `conn` argument unless you know what you are doing.
+The `data` argument can be used to pass user data to the callbacks, avoiding the use of lambda captures.
 See `polyweb.h` to check out more ways to use Polyweb.